pivotal/docs-tap/getting-started/consume-services.md

 1. After the workloads are ready, visit the URL of the `spring-sensors-consumer-web` app.
-Confirm that sensor data, passing from the `spring-sensors-producer` workload to the `create spring-sensors-consumer-web` workload using our `RabbitmqCluster` service instance, is displayed.
+Confirm that sensor data, passing from the `spring-sensors-producer` workload to the `create spring-sensors-consumer-web` workload using the `RabbitmqCluster` service instance, is displayed.

 ## <a id="stk-advanced-use-cases"></a> Advanced use cases and further reading

-There are a couple more advanced service use cases that not covered in the procedures in this topic, such as Direct Secret References and Dedicated Service Clusters.
+There are a couple more advanced service use cases not covered in the procedures in this topic, such as Direct Secret References and Dedicated Service Clusters.

 <table class="nice">